 I knew.
 An abortion would mean no biological kids for Andy and me, because after this experience, we would never try again.
 And what about a year from now?
 Would I question myself relentlessly, wondering if the nausea would have eventually subsided?

 By my third day in the hospital, my midwife scheduled an ultrasound.
 Ten pregnant women waited in the lobby of the ultrasound clinic.
 Their bellies were wide, their cheeks round and their breasts were large.
-If I kept this baby, I’d stop looking like an emaciated string bean – eventually, I’d look like a beached whale.
+If I kept this baby, I knew that eventually I’d stop looking like an emaciated string bean and start looking like a beached whale.

 I knew once I saw the image on the screen — even if my fetus resembled a tadpole — I wouldn’t be able to go through with the abortion.
 I’d have to decide.